Untitled Tyne ship

 Above and below is the jug with the worn first imprint discussed above.

-Below, a mug with a very similar worn imprint dated 1836.
+Below, a mug with a very similar worn imprint with an inscription with the date 1836.

 Green-fleck decorated jugs – group 1 after re-engraving; strong imprint